TIPS & GUIDES

 Charcoal filters are typically found with ductless range hoods.
 In fact, they’re often used to convert ducted models to ductless.
 These filters are made of carbon-based material.
 This allows them to filter out contaminants and deodorize any odors produced during the cooking process.

-These filters typically can’t be cleaned and, instead, need to be replaced regularly.
+Due to their specific purification process, these filters can’t be cleaned.
+Instead, charcoal filters need to be replaced regularly.
 When paired with a quality ductless model, they work well with medium or everyday cooking.
 If you stir fry a lot or otherwise use high levels of heat often, you may benefit more from a model with baffle filters.

 Which range hood filter is best?